soondobu/journal.js/README.md

 Most small projects can benefit from a really simple wrapper around console.log, providing nice facilities for different types of messages and automatically including a timestamp.

-Also, I usually end up recreating something like this for every project and thought I'd just make a canonical version.

 Feel free to suggest improvements or provide feedback!

 ### Installation